-The iOS 15 release date is close which means iPhone users should start preparing for the software’s arrival.
+The iOS 15.7 release date for iPhone is nearly here which means iPhone users should start prepping for the software’s arrival.

-With the iOS 15 release date on the horizon, it’s time to start thinking about its arrival.
-In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major iOS update for iPhone.
+With the iOS 15.7 release date on the horizon, it’s time to start thinking about the firmware’s arrival.
+In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next iOS 15 update for iPhone.

 - Monitor Feedback